 There are two vaccines available and the UC Health Centre strongly recommends students have both vaccines for optimal protection before you start at UC.

-- Menactra or Nimenrix, protects against strains A, C, W and Y meningococcal disease (one dose) and is free for all domestic students up to 25 years who live in, or are about to enter halls of residence.
+- Menactra or Nimenrix, protects against strains A, C, W and Y meningococcal disease (one dose) and is free for all domestic students up to 25 years in their first year of living in a halls of residence.

 Measles, Mumps, Rubella (MMR)